 About Turkish Studies (MATS) Program

 There are several possibilities concerning the career prospects of students enrolled in the graduate degree program in Turkish Studies.
-Graduates of the program will be competitive candidates for PhD programs in various fields of the Humanities and the Social Sciences, including especially History and Political Science (as already borne out by our still very young alumni placement record).
-The MA degree in Turkish Studies is also likely to enhance the career prospects of students for positions in the public sector (diplomacy and various bureaucratic careers), the private sector (international business, media, tourism, etc.), and national and international non-governmental organizations (NGOs).
+Graduates of the program will be competitive candidates for Ph.D. programs in various fields of the Humanities and Social Sciences (as already borne out by our alumni placement record).
+The MA degree in Turkish Studies will also enhance the career prospects of students for positions in the public sector (policy-making, bureaucratic, and diplomatic service), private sector (international business, media, tourism, etc.), and national and international non-governmental organizations (NGOs).

 The normal duration of the program is a four semesters.
-This does not include our seven-week Summer Terms; nor does it cover term-leaves of absence.
-Students may have choose between two tracks: thesis and non-thesis tracks.
-In the thesis track, students have to take and pass a minimum of 8 credit courses, plus a non-credit pro-seminar, four academic development courses, an internship and a non-credit MA thesis course.
+This does not include our seven-week summer terms; nor does it cover term-leaves of absence.
+Students may have choose between two tracks: thesis and non-thesis.
+In the thesis track, students have to take and pass a minimum of nine credit courses, plus a non-credit pro-seminar, four academic development courses, an internship and a non-credit MA thesis course.
 Program Requirements may vary according to the year of first enrollment, see MATS degree requirements (thesis).
 Within the framework of the said MA Thesis course, they are expected to research and write an MA thesis of around 70 pages on a previously submitted and approved topic.
-In the non-thesis track, a minimum of 10 credit courses plus a non-credit pro-seminar, three academic development courses, an internship, and an MA Project are required.
-For further details, see MATS degree requirements (non-thesis).
-(Program Requirements may vary according to the year of first enrollment.
-Please click to see the program requirements for new students.
-Continuing students may track their program requirements on Student Resources web site based on the relevant level (undergraduate/graduate), year of first enrollment and program.)
+In the non-thesis track (normally three semesters-long), a minimum of 13 credit courses plus a non-credit pro-seminar, three academic development courses, an internship, and an MA Project are required.
+Program Requirements may vary according to the year of first enrollment, see MATS degree requirements (non-thesis).
+Continuing students may examine their program requirements on Student Resources website based on their year of first enrollment to the program.

-Scholarships usually cover the normal program duration (of three semesters).
-In the thesis track, any student who has successfully completed his/her coursework within three semesters, but who needs additional thesis completion time, may, upon applying to the Social Sciences Institute, be granted a fourth semester without any scholarship, but subject to the payment of a smaller retainer’s fee instead of normal tuition.
+Scholarships usually cover the normal program duration (of four semesters).
+In the thesis track, any student who has successfully completed his/her coursework within four semesters, but who needs additional thesis completion time, may, upon applying to the Graduate School of Social Sciences, be granted a fifth semester without any scholarship, but subject to the payment of a smaller retainer’s fee instead of normal tuition.

-For more information, please contact the program coordinator, Ayşe Ozil (firstname.lastname@example.org)
+For more information, please contact Mehmet Kuru: email@example.com